 Step-by-step directions

-Step 3.
+- Remove the center pit.
 Using the tip of your knife, point it to the center of the white pith.
-Keeping your knife at a 45ยบ angle, cut a circle around the center of the pith.
+Keeping your knife at a 45º angle, cut a circle around the center of the pith.
 Remove the cone like white center and discard.

-Step 5.
-Remove each scored off sections.
+- Remove each segment.
 Gently remove the thin skins and excess membranes.
 Gently tap the seeds out and pull them off the membrane wall.
 Start removing the arils from each pomegranate section, using the water to clean your fingers and catch each aril.

 Pomegranate tips and FAQs

-Yes, pomegranate seeds can be frozen.
-Place them in one layer on a baking sheet and place in the freezer ’til frozen.
+TO FREEZE: Place seeds in one layer on a baking sheet and place in the freezer ’til frozen.
 Remove and place frozen seeds in a freezer safe container.
 Frozen pomegranate seeds will keep in the freezer for up to six months.

 When you open a pomegranate, you will see segments holding the pomegranate seeds.
 The colorful seeds you see are called ‘arils’ and they contain the juice of the pomegranate and a small white seed in the center.
 The entire pomegranate aril is edible, including the white seed.
 The seed is rich in fiber and the juice rich in antioxidants.